-The Las Vegas Cityscape really take on a different shape when you view it from above.
+The Las Vegas Cityscape really takes on a different shape when you view it from above.
 There are many ways to get up high and see the city from high up.
-An expensive hotel room, Helicopter Ride or even the Stratosphere Observation deck.
-But in 2014 the High Roller Observation wheel Opened and is currently the worlds highest observation wheel.
-Situated at the Link hotel it is a fantastic way to get up above the City.
-Our High Roller Las Vegas Reviews guide you through the best way to enjoy the Wheel.
-Day or Night?
-Happy hour or Regular?
-We find out if the High Roller is worth it?
+An expensive hotel room, Helicopter Ride, or even the Stratosphere Observation deck.
+But in 2014 the High Roller Observation wheel Opened and is currently the world’s highest observation wheel.

 What is the High Roller Las Vegas?

 Standing at 550 feet tall the Las Vegas Highroller is an observation wheel in the same vein as the London Eye.
-Theses Giant Ferris wheels offer a very stable slow rotation that feels more like a building than a Ferris wheel.
-As of 2018, the Wheel is still the Tallest in the world (New York and Dubai have rivals under construction).
+These Giant Ferris wheels offer a very stable slow rotation that feels more like a building than a Ferris wheel.
+As of 2021, the Wheel is still the Tallest in the world (Dubai has a rival under construction).
 As the wheel rotates the Observations PODs offer fantastic 360 Degree views of the City from RIGHT in the heart of it.